20 Reasons Everyone Should Take Acting Lessons

 - The most important thing you do is listen.

-- Put yourself in the other person’s shoes, especially when you do not like how they are behaving.
-Why do you think they are being that way?
+- Put yourself in the other person’s shoes, especially when you do not like how they are acting.
+Why do you think they are behaving the way they are?
 Figure it out.
 It’s probably not the reason you think.

 - People have reasons for everything they do.
 They may not be good reasons, but they make sense to that person at that time.